 The biggest benefit with the creation of a marital agreement is that the parties who are going to be impacted by that agreement are the ones who have determined its terms.

-Instead of going in to court and asking a judge who does not know the intricacies of the divorcing parties to resolve the divorce, the two parties and their Fairfax marital agreement lawyers use the information they have and their knowledge of their own assets and family to decide for themselves how best to resolve the aspects of their divorce.
+Instead of going in to court and asking a judge who does not know the intricacies of the divorcing parties to resolve the divorce, the two parties and their respective Fairfax marital agreement attorneys use the information they have and their knowledge of their own assets and family to decide for themselves how best to resolve the aspects of their divorce.

 Requirements of a Marital Agreement

 A valid marital agreement must be in writing and signed by the parties.
 It is advisable that both parties signing the agreement initial each page and notarize their signatures at the end of the document in order to preclude any confusion regarding the document’s validity, or any part thereof.
-It is beneficial to have a marital agreement attorney in Fairfax experienced in these agreements helping along with each part of your case.
+It is beneficial to have a marital agreement lawyer in Fairfax experienced in these agreements helping along with each part of your case.

 The agreement must provide for consideration, meaning that, if the agreement provides that one party is getting something, there must be some indication the other party is getting something as well.